Note to the reader:

 The primary differences between generative and evaluative UX research have to do with when the data is collected and why.
 Generative methods help you identify opportunities and ideas, while evaluative or evaluation research methods help you figure out if your existing solution is on the right track.

-Generative research (sometimes called foundational, exploratory, or (as in this Field Guide) discovery research) helps researchers gain a deep and highly detailed understanding of the audience, the market, and even internal project goals.
+Generative research (sometimes called foundational, exploratory, or (as in this Field Guide) discovery research) helps researchers gain a deep and highly detailed understanding of the target audience, the market, and even internal project goals.
 It does a lot more than simply describe a user persona—it gets into the nitty-gritty of the real-world person who may eventually become a user.
-Generative research uses direct observation, deep inquiry, and careful analysis to develop a fully rounded, 360-degree understanding of the human beings in question—who they are, what their experiences are like (in relation to a product and to life in general), what they care about, what they believe in, how they think about the world, what drives their behavior and decisions.
+Generative research uses direct observation, deep inquiry, and careful analysis to develop a fully rounded, 360-degree understanding of the human beings in question—who they are, what their experiences are like (in relation to a product throughout their user journeys and to life in general), what they care about, what they believe in, how they think about the world, what drives their behavior and decisions.

-There are a wide range of evaluative research methods, many of which are most valuable at specific stages of development.
+There are a wide range of evaluative research methods, many of which are most valuable at specific stages of product development.
 Their purpose is to validate whether or not your in-progress design is effectively solving the problem you identified during your generative research.

 Not only do continuous research methods give you your first look at how people experience your product in real life, they also help you adapt and evolve as things change.
-(And things will change—maintaining an ongoing conversation and really listening will help ensure that you don’t get left behind.)
+(And things will change—maintaining an ongoing conversation with real users and really listening will help ensure that you don’t get left behind.)

 We know it’s shocking, but people often say one thing and do another.
 The disparity is usually unintentional, which is one of the reasons it’s so important to use UX research methods that collect both behavioral and attitudinal data.

 Attitudinal research methods rely on self-reported data.
 This means that they reflect people’s stated beliefs, perceptions, and expectations.
-This category includes things like interviews, surveys, focus groups, and card sorts—all of which ask study participants to tell researchers what they think.
+This category includes things like interviews, user surveys, focus groups, and card sorts—all of which ask study participants to tell researchers what they think.

-The insights from attitudinal research methods are valuable, but they also need to be taken with a grain of salt.
+The user feedback and insights from attitudinal research methods are valuable, but they also need to be taken with a grain of salt.
 People sometimes fall short of telling you what they really think or are unable to fully articulate their perceptions.
 And even when they think they are telling you the whole truth and nothing but the truth, it can turn out that their expectations don’t match up with reality.
 (This is because human beings are notoriously bad at accurately predicting their own behavior.)

 The biggest and most obvious difference between in-person and remote research is that with remote research, the participant and the researcher are in different locations.